 9.2.
-How do Stratton and linked sites record my activity and use it?
+How do Stratton Finance and linked sites record my activity and use it?

-When you visit one of our websites or use one of our applications, or in response to a survey, promotion or competition, Stratton and other entities in the carsales Network typically record anonymous information such as IP address, time, date, referring url, and other referral information, device information and location, carrier, site interactions such as your access to website features, pages accessed, content, searching activities, lead submission, and files accessed and downloaded, type of browser and operating system, and other clickstream information.
+When you visit one of our websites or use one of our applications, or in response to a survey, promotion or competition, Stratton and other third party entities typically record anonymous information such as IP address, time, date, referring url, and other referral information, device information and location, carrier, site interactions such as your access to website features, pages accessed, content, searching activities, lead submission, and files accessed and downloaded, type of browser and operating system, and other clickstream information.

-Such information collected by us may be linked to other information we hold and other entities in the carsales Network hold about a user, compiling a complete profile about the users’ browsing, purchasing and other activities.
-This data may be used by us and shared with other entities in the carsales Network to categories a user and provide personalised offers, marketing and advertising.
+Such information collected by us may be linked to other information we hold about a user, compiling a complete profile about the users’ browsing, purchasing and other activities.
+This data may be used by us and shared with other third parties to categorise a user and provide personalised offers, marketing and advertising.
 Activity data may be shared with advertisers for these purposes where the user is already a customer of the advertiser.

 9.3.
 Cookies and other online behavioural technologies and methods

-Cookies may be used by us or by service providers engaged by us to provide you with the full range of services it offers, remember your preferences, remember the sites you visit on the carsales Network, measure and analyse usage of the carsales Network and for security.
+Cookies may be used by us or by service providers engaged by us to provide you with the full range of services it offers, remember your preferences, remember the sites you visit, measure and analyse usage of our websites and for security.
 As this information does not constitute personal information, the Privacy Act is not applicable and we may use this information for any lawful purpose.
 We use both session ID cookies and persistent cookies, first party cookies (such as Analytics Services described below) and third-party cookies (such as Adobe Analytics).
-Persistent cookies may be used to identify the sites you visit on the carsales Network and to personalise the advertising that you see when you make future visits to those sites or other sites or platforms.
+Persistent cookies may be used to identify the sites you visit on third party sites and to personalise the advertising that you see when you make future visits to those sites or other sites or platforms.
 Cookie data and other data may be sold, licensed or otherwise provided to third parties via advertising exchanges or other data sharing platforms for this purpose.

 One of the sites that let you control what information is collected about you is Your Online Choices (www.youronlinechoices.com.au).